cooleydw494/codemonkeys/README.md

 ## Overview 🌐

-CodeMonkeys gives developers of varying levels control over their automated GPT logic, focusing on the goal of working on codebases but designed to enable automations of all kinds.
-Its purpose is to help you build GPT-powered automations that are reliable, predictable, and tailored to your needs.
-There is a strong focus on only involving AI at crucial areas of strength, and leveraging more controllable and intentional methods for everything else.
-There is much more to it than just automation logic, and I invite you to read on to see it for yourself.
+CodeMonkeys gives devs control over their automated GPT logic.
+The current focus is working on codebases but it is lovingly designed to enable automations of all kinds.
+This framework aims to use AI effectively, while being reliable, predictable, and tailored to your needs.
+There is a strong focus on only involving AI at crucial areas of strength, and using good old-fashioned code for everything else.

-CodeMonkeys includes a default automation to handle a wide array of automated file operations.

 ### Alpha Status (updated Oct 10, 2023) 🚧
 CodeMonkeys will soon have a stable Alpha release.
 This release will focus on establishing the framework, solidifying architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.
 More details on medium-term, post-stable-Alpha goals [here](#medium-term-goals-).